eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

     - a 500 error is better than bad data
         - the former is transient
         - the latter is a thorn on the side, one of the tiny papercuts that lead to the death by a thousand cuts
+- database is special
+  - last line of defense against bad data and invariant violations

 # Checklist: Scalar Constraints {#scalar}